This week, I explore why annual performance reviews don’t work and what you can do about it!

 Can you remember your new year resolutions?
 The problem with setting goals once a year is our good intentions get forgotten or become meaningless.
 I know I’m not the exact same person I was a year ago (OK, I still love unicorns, cake and learning!).
 People change and so do business needs.
 Goals need to adapt to remain relevant and useful.

-Your employees need meaningful, clear and up-to-date objectives to perform well.
-Setting these important goals once a year doesn’t work!
-No sooner has the ink dried on the annual appraisal form than the goals are already irrelevant and meaningless.
 Company and individual goals need to be flexible to meet the ever-evolving needs of the modern business world.
 This way, progress can be accurately measured against current business demands rather than what was going on months ago.
 After all, a lot can change in a year!

 5. Poor Communication

-Weddings, networking, dinner parties…We all know the power of formal occasions to render people speechless or dishing out monosyllabic, standard answers.
 This is the last thing you want when you are trying to have open, honest conversations with your employees.
 Yet, in the formality of a performance review, staff may tell managers what they think they want to hear.
 Worse still you may get a lot of “don’t knows” for answers!

-Annual performance reviews often fail to reflect how employees really feel about their own performance.
+Annual performance reviews often fail to reflect on how employees really feel about their own performance.
 Avoid this by creating a supportive working culture where people feel their views and contributions are valued.
 Keep channels of communication open and listen to staff feedback.
 Create an environment where people feel safe to tell you what they really think!

 6. Lack of Purpose and Clarity